jcabot/serious-duplicated-terms/README.txt

-=== Serious Daily Writing Habit ===
+=== Serious Duplicated Terms ===
 Contributors: softmodeling, seriouswp
-Tags: writing, habit, daily, words, word counting Requires at least: 4.3
+Tags: terms, taxonomy, duplicates, category, tag, merge Requires at least: 4.3
-Tested up to: 5.0.3
+Tested up to: 5.1
 Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Develop a writing habit by setting and tracking a daily writing goal.
+Merge duplicated tags and categories to better organize the content of your site

 == Description ==

-Good writing requires practice.
-This plugin helps you to form a daily writing habit by setting a daily writing goal and checking your progress against that goal.
+Once a site starts growing, it always ends up with repeated tags and categories.
+Sometimes, you create a new category when you were before using a tag.
+Or you just forget about old tags and en up writing new ones with a very similar name.

+This damages the organization your content and the quality of the user navigation on your site.

+This plugin helps you to quickly identify (too) similar tags and categories and gives you the option to merge them to simplify your site taxonomies.

+In the *Configuration* page you can define how close term names should be to be considered duplicates.

-In the *Writing goals* page you can define your desired writing target and the number of days to track.
-This second parameter is used when visualizing the report.
+In the *Analysis* page you can review the duplications and decide which ones to merge.

-A widget in the *dashboard* will immediately remind you the writing goal and give feedback on how far you are today from the goal.

-In the *Report* page you'll see a bar chart displaying the word counts from the last days plus two horizontal lines:

-1. The target goal
-2. Your writing average in the last days

-This will help you to quickly see your progress (and hopefully, encourage you to write more!).

 == Installation ==

 Install and Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Does removing text hampers achieving my writing goal? =

-No. Removing text from old posts does not damages your word counting

-= Are HTML characters or shortcodes counted as words? =

-No. They are all stripped before the counting takes place

-= Can I set a weekly goal? =
+= Should I create a backup of my site before using the plugin? =

-Not for now.
-Only a daily goal is supported.
+Yes.
+Always create a backup of your site before taking any action that modifies your site data

-= What about sites with multiple authors? =
+= Does the plugin work with custom taxonomies? =

-The word counting process is global.
-Right now, all the writing of all authors is added up.
+No. Only the standard tag and categories taxonomies are taken into account

+= Does the plugin automatically create redirections for the merged tags and categories? =

+No. If you do index individual tag and category pages (not always recommended) you will need to create the redirections manually.

 == Changelog ==